 BMC Lung Nodule Clinic

-Pulmonologists (lung doctors), nurses, and health navigators in BMC’s Lung Nodule Clinic work together with patients and their primary care providers to develop an individualized plan to evaluate lung nodules.
+Pulmonologists (lung doctors), nurses, and health navigators in BMC’s Lung Nodule Clinic work together with you and your primary care provider to develop an individualized plan to evaluate lung nodules.
 Lung nodules show up on an X-ray or CT scan.
 Most are harmless and cause no problems, but a small percentage (fewer than 5%) turn out to be cancer.
-The team tailors a management plan that is unique to each patient, based on the best studies available.
+The team tailors a management plan that is unique for you, based on the best studies available.
 Sometimes, this involves monitoring lung nodules to see if they change in size over time, and other times, a biopsy or surgery may be recommended for the lung nodule.
 The Lung Nodule Clinic also provides counseling about the risks and benefits of lung cancer screening.
 The purpose of lung cancer screening is to find lung cancers at an early stage when treatment may be more effective.
-BMC’s specialists can help to determine if this test is right for each individual.
+BMC’s specialists can help to determine if this test is right for you.